Atlantic Coast Line (Cornwall): Operation

-The line is single from St Blazey to Newquay, apart from one passing loop at Goonbarrow Junction, just south of Bugle.
-It is used by china clay traffic and also passenger trains in the summer, when there is more than one passenger train on the branch.
-The loop uses semaphore signals.

-A second 400m passing loop at Goss Moor is under construction in early 2025.
-This will allow long-distance and local trains to run at the same time.
+The line is single from St Blazey to Newquay, apart from two passing loops, at Goonbarrow Junction, just south of Bugle, and Goss Moor, between Roche and St Columb Road.
+The Goonbarrow Junction loop is used by china clay traffic and passenger trains when need to pass during summer timetable.
+It uses semaphore signals.
+The second 400 m passing loop at Goss Moor was opened in 2026 to allow long-distance and local passenger trains to run on the line concurrently during the summer timetable, and enable an hourly frequency to Newquay through the year.